ninjapanzer/naive_pronounceable_password/scaffold/README.md

 I have given you a dataset of the probability of letter pairs in `data/probability.csv` I derived this from the `data/noun.pnz` which is the nouns from the WordNet Dictionary.

+As you can review in the driver `app.rb` we will construct our pronounceable passwords by finding the next letter based upon the last letter of the current password until we hit the password size limit.
+Something like `a -> b -> s -> s -> t -> e` or `absste`

 ##### You will use this to write 4 methods of the class PronounceablePassword
 - `#read_probabilities` which will read the provided csv into a hash with the expectation that **letter pairs** are the keys and the **count** is the value
 - `#possible_next_letters/1` which will return the set of probable letters based on the letter passed in as the first argument. eg. possible_next_letters(a) => [{aa=> 10}, {ab}=> 3}...] in decending order by the count.